zhaizhifen/MaxScale/Documentation/REST-API/API.md

   - The client should switch to a different protocol such as TLS/1.0, given in the Upgrade header field.

+- 429 Too Many Requests

+  - The user has sent too many requests in a given amount of time.
+Intended for use with rate-limiting schemes.

 ## Resources